By Sorsa Editorial

 The Official X API v2

 Endpoint: /2/tweets/search/recent and /2/tweets/search/all.
-As of 2026, the X API runs on a credit-based pay-per-use model: each post read costs roughly $0.005, with separate pricing for owned reads and bulk discounts at higher commit levels.
-There is no free tier of any practical size for new accounts.
+As of 2026, the X API runs on a credit-based pay-per-use model: each post read costs roughly $0.005, and each user (author) read is billed separately at roughly $0.010.
+There is no free tier and no free credit allowance, so you buy credits up front before any request goes through.
 Authentication uses OAuth 2.0 Bearer Tokens.

 The harder problem is operator coverage.
 The official v2 endpoint accepts a much smaller subset of operators than the web search bar at x.com/search.
 Engagement filters that production teams rely on, including min_faves:, min_retweets:, min_replies:, and within_time:, are silently ignored if you include them in a v2 query.
-I have watched two clients build full pipelines on min_faves: filters before discovering this, then have to refactor.
+We have seen teams build full pipelines on min_faves: filters before discovering this, then have to refactor.

 Open-Source Scrapers